 To better elucidate the cascading effect of the instance of dissimilarity, using data from the replication of Study 4, we will examine how perceived similarity and liking change over time (i.e., when they are presented with the first trait, fifth, and tenth trait).
 We expect that people in the dissimilar condition (i.e., those who perceive the first presented trait as evidence of dissimilarity) liked less and less as they received more pieces of information about the target person (H8).
 Similarly, we predict that they perceive the target to be more and more dissimilar to them as they receive more pieces of information about the person (H9).
 To test the hypotheses, we will focus on participants in the dissimilar condition and build a linear mixed model in which liking or perceived similarity is regressed on the two dummy-coded variables of the number of presented traits (5 vs. 1 and 10 vs. 5).
 Given participants rate liking and perceived similarity three times, we treat participants as a random effect in the model and let the intercept vary.

+Order effects

+One deviation from the target article is that all participants completed all scenarios in random order.
+We considered this to be a stronger design with many advantages, yet one disadvantage is that answers to one scenario may bias participants’ answers to the following scenarios.

+We therefore pre-register that if we fail to find support for our hypotheses that we rerun exploratory analyses for the failed study by focusing on the participants that completed that study first, and examine order as a moderator.
+To compensate for multiple comparisons and increased likelihood of capitalizing on chance, we will set the alpha for the additional analyses to a stricter .005.
+Our planned sample size (800) is large enough to provide sufficient statistical power to conduct moderation analyses and examine the order effects, if needed.

+[TBD conclusion based on our experience with a unified design so far: We found [no] differences in conclusions]

 Replication closeness evaluation

 We provided details on the classification of the replications using the criteria by LeBel et al. (2019) criteria in Table 3.
 We summarized the replication as a close replication.

-Table 3 Classification of the replications (Studies 1a, 1b, 2 and 4), based on LeBel et al. (2018)
+Table 3 Classification of the replications (Studies 1a, 1b, 2, and 4), based on LeBel et al. (2018)